Need some Christmas inspiration? We’ve got 40 different Elf on the Shelf ideas to help you survive December!

 The next morning… voila!
 Replace out the drawn or mini candy cane with a real life candy cane!

 This is another of those little signs from the kit I bought, but heck, you can easily just write your own sign.
 Then, add a bit of baking, or a treat and you’re done.
-I can’t find it online to send you a link sorry, but I picked up this official Elf on the Shelf lollipop at the checkout at The Warehouse!
+I picked up this official Elf on the Shelf lollipop at the checkout at The Warehouse!

 Got some musical instruments in your home?
 You’ve got everything you need to help your elves to start a band!